ElizaGulbe/SemanticLinkExtraction/readme.md

 ```
 ### 2. Candidate Generation

-**Important** if you are using embeddings for semantic detection tasks in Latvian, I don't recommend considering
+**Important** if you are using embeddings for semantic detection tasks in Latvian, I don't recommend considering (? missing ?)

 Once we have trained the model to predict hypernymy, synonymy or other relationships, we can now apply the model to expansion of the WordNet.
 During the experimentation phase we mainly considered 3 strategies for synonymy or hypernymy candidate generation :
 1. For every sense in the Tēzaurs DB, we compare it with all other senses in the DB to find the highest probabilities for synonymy/hypernymy.
 We didn't opt for this strategy due to the fact that it is computationally expensive.